apache/trafficserver/doc/reference/plugins/header_filter.en.rst

   KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+.. deprecated:: 4.2.0
+    Use :ref:`header-rewrite-plugin` instead, it provides the same, and more, functionality.

 The ``header_filter`` is a simple plugin for filtering out headers from requests (or responses).
 Typical configuration is done either with a